Licensing System¶

 Step 2: Server Validation¶

-The API validates:
+The activation service validates:

 - License is active: Status is